anonaddy/addy.io/source/_articles/creating-new-email-aliases.md

 You can now give this alias out and start receiving forwarded emails for it.

-> **Note**: If you generate a UUID/Random Word alias at your own username subdomain or custom domain then it **does not count** towards your UUID/Random Word alias limit
+> **Note**: If you generate a Random Character/Random Word alias at your own username subdomain or custom domain then it **does not count** towards your shared domain alias limit

 You can also use the API to generate a new alias, full API documentation can be found here - [https://app.anonaddy.com/docs](https://app.anonaddy.com/docs)